 Moskowitzś performances at major concert halls, including an annual concert he presented at Town Hall, were frequently broadcast on national and regional radio.
 The music he recorded on Victor, Brunswick and later Romany Records is representative of the teeming demographics of the Lower East Side, including Romanian, Yiddish, Hungarian, Russian, Ukrainian, Romani, Greek and Turkish folk music, as well as light classical favorites and ragtime.
 Moskowitzś compositions continue to form an important part of the repertoire of contemporary klezmer ensembles internationally.

 After falling out with his business partner in the famous Second Avenue restaurant Moskowitz & Lupowitzś, he relocated to Akron for a short-lived restaurant venture.
-Finally Moskowitz settled in Washington, DC to perform nightly at Michelś Restaurant on Dupont Circle, where his musicianship drew visits from a young Congressman from California named Richard Nixon (surely our most musically-talented chief executive).
-Perhaps this planted a seed in Cold War rapprochement– one of Nixonś first foreign trips as President was to Romania where he was photographed dancing hora with Ceaușescu.
+Finally Moskowitz settled in Washington, DC to perform nightly at Michelś Restaurant on Dupont Circle, where his musicianship drew visits from a young Congressman from California named Richard Nixon (an excellent pianist, Nixon was surely the US´s most musically-adept President).
+Perhaps this planted a seed in Cold War rapprochement– one of Nixonś first foreign trips as Commander-in-Chief was to Romania where he was seen dancing hora with Ceaușescu.

 Overview of the Joseph Moskowitz Archive

 The Archive consists of handwritten musical manuscripts, photographs of Moskowitz, press clippings, letters/cards from admirers, concert programs, restaurant menus and advertisements, and a copy of his album Cymbalom Melodies (Romany Records, 1953).
-Of special significance is an 64-page autobiographical memoir hand-written in Romanian by Moskowitz, which has been recently translated into English by Craig Packard.
+Of special significance is a 64-page autobiographical memoir handwritten in Romanian by Moskowitz, which has been recently translated into English by Craig Packard.

 Here is a brief synopsis of the contents: